Hc1023/sc-notebooks/docs/method.md

 The very fundamental idea of our computational pipeline is to co-assemble the sequencing data of the cells that are likely to be the same species, and thus genomes of the species are supposed to be recovered.
 The co-assembly is necessary, since each single-cell sequencing file reveals limited completeness of the cell’s information.
 Empirically, a high-quality genome assembly requires sequencing data of at least 20 cells from the same species.

 Our method can be roughly divided into three stages. a) Iterative comparing and aggregating, which tries to gather the cells of the same species to the same group.
 Each iteration is done by sequence comparisons of cells or groups of cells, with the help of Sourmash, an implementation of the MinHash similarity comparing algorithm.
 The cell or cell groups with similarities to an extent will be gathered using cluster analysis techniques.
-And later co-assembled to get draft genome assemblies for quality check. b) Splitting the contaminated cell groups and merging the groups representing identical species, which could fix the false positives and the false negatives respectively introduced in former stage. c) Final co-assembly and clean up, which finalize the whole process returning the genomes we recovered from the input sequencing data.
+And later co-assembled to get draft genome assemblies for quality check. b) Splitting the mixed cell groups and merging the groups representing identical species, which could fix the false positives and the false negatives respectively introduced in former stage. c) Final co-assembly and clean up, which finalize the whole process returning the genomes we recovered from the input sequencing data.

 ## Sequencing data of 22k single cells was used for recovering genomes